 What Is Rosé Wine?
 Learn the Basics of Your Favorite Pink Drink

-From its pretty pink hue to its refreshing taste on a warm summer day, rosé has become the “it” wine over the last several years, and it shows no signs of fading.
+From its captivating pink hue to its refreshing taste on a warm summer day, rosé has become the “it” rose alcohol over the last several years, and it shows no signs of fading.

-But despite being a social media star and attractive backyard party drink, many people still don't know what rosé is, or where it comes from.
-There are also some common misconceptions about this blush-colored wine — namely, that it’s too sweet (fact: rosé can be dry, too) or a new type of wine (truth: it’s been around a lot longer than you probably realize).
+But despite being a social media star and attractive backyard party drink, many people still don't know what is rosé wine, or where it comes from.
+There are also some common misconceptions about this blush-colored rose wine — namely, that it’s too sweet (fact: rosé can be dry, too) or a new type of wine (truth: it’s been around a lot longer than you probably realize).

 Join us as we share the full story of this popular pink drink and everything you need to know before taking your next sip.

 Rosé is not a specific type of grape — it's simply a genre of wine, like reds and whites.
 While it’s produced similarly to other red wines, the time it ferments with grape skins is cut shorter.
 This reduced skin contact is what gives rosé its signature pink color.

 Rosé, which can contain red wine resveratrol due to its creation from red grapes, can be cultivated in any wine region.
 Although it has become a recent favorite in the United States, it has been a mainstay in France for centuries, with the region of Provence producing more of this rosé wine, rich in resveratrol, than any other style of wine.
 It’s also quite popular in Spain (where it’s called rosado) and Italy (rosato).

 This rosy wine is usually a blend, meaning it can be made from a variety of grapes.
 The most common types of red wine grapes used to make rosé are grenache, sangiovese, syrah, mourvèdre, carignan, cinsault, and pinot noir.
 In some cases, it can be a single varietal made with one type of grape.
 In California, rosés are known to be single varietal and made with 100% pinot noir grapes.